 Estimated Taxes: Making Quarterly Payments

-Normally, if you owe income taxes you have to pay by the April filing deadline to avoid a penalty.
+Normally, if you owe income taxes you have to pay by the April filing deadline (or, for tax year 2020, the extended deadline of May 17, 2021) to avoid a penalty.
 But that’s not the case with estimated taxes.
 These are due four times during the year: in January, April, June and September.

-If you don’t pay enough tax by the due dates, you may get hit with a penalty when you file your taxes in April even if you’re owed a refund.
+If you don’t pay enough tax by the due dates, you may get hit with a penalty when you file your taxes by the deadline even if you’re owed a refund.
 To avoid the penalty, you have to owe less than $1,000 in tax.
 Or you can pay 90% of what you owe for the current tax year or show that you paid everything you owed for the previous year (whichever amount is smallest).

 Don’t Forget About State Taxes